This example shows how to control the velocity of a motor using EtherCAT communication.

 tg.getPCIInfo('all') at the Matlab command line on the development computer.

-CopleyMotorVelocityConfig.xmlCopleyMotorVelocityConfig.xml is generated using the Beckoff® ET9000 configurator.
-This file describes the slaves' network to the master.
-Below is an overview of the process to create the configuration file in the EtherCAT Configurator (see the documentation for more details):
+CopleyMotorVelocityConfig.xml.
+This file describes the network to the master.
+Here is an overview of the process for creating the configuration file in the EtherCAT configurator.
+For more information, see the Simulink Real-Time EtherCAT documentation.

 Select the transmit and receive Process Data Object (PDO) variables to be accessed from the Accelnet™ drive.